avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-windows/create-a-c-plus-console-app-in-visual-studio.md

 ## Create the Visual Studio project

 1. Create a C++, Console App in Visual Studio.
 Name the project `simple-converter`.
+Check `Place solution and project in the same directory`.

 2. [Download](https://github.com/avblocks/avblocks-core/releases/) the 64 bit version of AVBlocks for C++ (Windows).
 The file you need will have a name similar to `avblocks_v3.0.0-demo.1-windows.zip` - the version number may differ.